FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 Looking within the `sth_openiot` you will see that a series of tables have been created.
-The names of each table consist of the `sth_` prefix followed by the `fiware-servicepath` header followed by the entity id.
+The names of each table consist of the `sth_` prefix followed by the `fiware-servicepath` header followed by the entity ID.
 Two table are created for each entity - the `.aggr` table holds some aggregated data which will be accessed in a later tutorial.
 The raw data can be seen in the tables without the `.aggr` suffix.